COEN174-FORM/form/readme.md

 OR

-Alternatively, in the install script, fill in the correct database credentials and the correct install directory.
+1. Fill in the correct database credentials and install directory in the install script.
 Running the script will fetch the current version from GitHub.